Y0sefTamer/Tic_Tac_Toe/README.md

 # Tic Tac Toe Game Application

 Welcome to the Tic Tac Toe Game Application!
-This project is a fully-featured mobile game application developed using Android Studio.
-The game includes various modes: Single Player, Multiplayer (Offline).
+This project is a mobile game application developed using Android Studio.
+The game includes various modes: Single Player, PLay with a Friend.
 The single-player mode includes an AI opponent for a challenging experience.

 ## Features

 - **Single Player Mode:** Play against an AI opponent.
-- **Multiplayer Mode:**
+- **PLay with a Friend Mode:**
-  - **Offline:** Play against another player on the same device.
 - **Attractive UI:** User-friendly interface with a responsive design.

 ## Technologies Used